 When most people hear the word “coca”, they associate it with cocaine.
 But this medicinal plant has been used by indigenous South Americans in traditional Andean medicine for thousands of years before it was ever extracted into a recreational drug.
 When chewed or consumed in tea, the coca leaf provides an impressive number of health benefits – here are eight.

 This is the number one reason coca has become such an intricate part of Andean culture.
-Before industrialization, working longs days of extremely hard labor was the norm.
-Coca’s consistent energy boost allowed workers to go harder and work for longer.
+Before industrialization, working long days of extremely hard labor was the norm, and coca’s consistent energy boost allowed workers to go harder and work for longer.
 These days, it is a favorite among miners and bus drivers for its long-lasting energy kick without the spike and crash effect of caffeine.

 The coca leaf has a variety of beneficial nutritional properties.
-It’s got plenty of essential minerals (calcium, magnesium and phosphorus), stacks of vitamins (A, B1, B2, B6, C, and E) and important nutrients such as fiber and protein.
+It’s got plenty of essential minerals (calcium, magnesium and phosphorus), stacks of vitamins (A, B1, B2, B6, C and E) and important nutrients such as fiber and protein.
 Daily coca consumption is the perfect natural alternative to taking dietary supplements.

-A hot cup of coca tea is a great way to relieve the pain and nausea that comes with an upset tummy.
+A hot cup of coca tea is a great way to relieve the pain and nausea that comes with an upset stomach.
 This is handy while traveling through the Andes, where food hygiene may not be up to the same standards as at home.
 While it does provide noticeable relief, it’s still important to keep well hydrated and seek medical attention if problems persist.